dermorz/image-clone-controller/README.md

 * Some source images when retagged trigger a `401 Unauthorized` when pushed to the "backup registry".
-* No testing
+* No testing.

 ## Disclaimer

 This is my first Kubernetes controller, so this probably is far from best practices.
-There are always things to improve, but learning to write a controller by doing it while working and having 2 kids at home during corona are the reasons why I kept the scope pretty narrow and went for the naive approach.
+There are always things to improve, but learning to write a controller by doing it while working and having 2 kids at home during corona are the reasons why I kept the scope pretty narrow and went for the naive/pragmatic approach.
+(Like always copying the image, since the push will figure out if already exists remotely.)

 Nevertheless it was a great learning experience. `kubebuilder` took care of a lot of scaffolding and also helped leading the way.